jbarkie/intro-to-programming/notes/week2/wednesday-notes.md

     - "Active Server Pages"
 - Added new records for defining the structure of the CreateTodos Request/Response
     - Defined endpoint in TodosController
+- Learned how to use EntityFrameworkCore to communicate with a database
+    - Must add user input from request into an entity, perform validation, then write to database
+        - Don't return entity from database - filter out the response from corresponding entity first
+    - Check that the SQL statements being executed by .NET (language integrated query) are valid and make sense
+- `add-migration "name"` and `update-database` in Package Manager Console
+    - Manage database migration
+        - Update database schema in a controlled and versioned manner
+        - Can apply schema changes without losing data and can be version controlled alongside code that uses the database
+- Added input validation to user data
+    - Can use attributes, Fluent, more
+    - How to return a bad request and when should you provide further details to user regarding the error
+        - Check the ModelState
+- Learned Async/Await
+    - Async methods always have names that end with Async
+        - Always return a `Task<T>`
 ## Key Takeaways
 - SOAP - Simple Object Access Protocol for exchanging structured information in the implementation of web services
     - XML formatting